 That wasn't an option.
 Instead there was 'stay the night' and 'move in.'
 I decided I'd ask him to move in and figure out the lack of marriage option later.
 Guess who was married and didn't care to tell my sim?
 That's right.
 Romantic interest guy.
 So he moves in with a very pregnant wife and I decide that I've invested too much time in my sim's relationship with this guy to just give up on him.
 So, like the decent human being I am I distracted my sim with some tasks inside and took control of the guy and had him nag his pregnant wife until the option to break up appeared.
 He broke off the marriage and the pregnant wife ran off crying, disappearing from the household menu.

 Turns out, Love Interest is a politician, and a high ranking one at that.
-I shared in some giggles with Michael about that.
+I shared in some giggles with M about that.
 So they got married like nothing happened and my Sim gets pregnant.
-While she's pregnant New Hubby proceeds to almost burn down the house making some hamburgers and manage to lose his job because he voted for something unfavorably in the public's opinion.
+While she's pregnant New Hubby proceeds to almost burn down the house making some hamburgers and manage to lose his job because he voted for something unfavorable in the public's opinion.
 Fantastic.

 The screenshot is of my pregnant Sim deciding that the food looked good enough to sleep in.
-Right after I took this screenshot and sent a pic to Michael she woke up and decided to give birth to a daughter.
+Right after I took this screenshot and sent a pic to M she woke up and decided to give birth to a daughter.
 Okay, then.
 Welcome to The Sims, everyone!
 LOL.

 After that lovely fiasco I decided that I was done with that for the day and got to making myself some food.
 Enter my crab-veggie soup concoction thingy!

 BAM!
 MAGIC!
 I sautéed some yellow onions and jalapeños in some butter and garlic, then added in bell peppers, mushrooms, potatoes, and water.
 I left that for a bit to soften up the veggies and looked at the crabmeat we had available.